|he traditional copper

 a coast line of 45 miles.
 English is the official language, although a

 Norman-French patois is still spoken by some of the older population.

 Originally part of the French Duchy of Normandy, the Channel Islands became linked to the English Crown with the conquest of England by William, Duke of Normandy in 1066 AD.
-Today the islands are considered to be part of the British Isles but not of the United Kingdom.
-They are internally self-governing, making their own laws and establishing their own taxes.
+Today the islands are a Crown Depenency of the British Isles but not part of the UK.
+They are self-governing, making their own laws and establishing their own taxes.

 It came over from Normandy in France with the original cattle in 980 AD.
 These cattle were the founders of the world-famous Guernsey Golden breed.
 The 'Froment du Leon' is the most prominent ancestor of the Guernsey Cow, and can still be seen in Brittany.
 According to the Norman chronicles, the Duke of Normandy sent monks from Mont St. Michel to Guernsey, and they brought the cattle with them.